Bader123457/badrblogs-demo/README.md

 ## Features

 - **AI-Powered Generation**: Generate creative blog post titles and descriptions using OpenAI's GPT models
+- **Full Blog Content**: Click any idea to generate complete blog posts with AI-powered content
 - **Topic-Based Ideas**: Input any topic or niche to get 5 tailored blog post ideas
 - **Responsive Design**: Beautiful, mobile-first design that works on all devices
 - **Real-time Generation**: Fast idea generation with loading states and error handling